TrellixVulnTeam/swahilipython_SCMU/Doc/library/concurrent.futures.rst

    are duplicated will be returned once.
 Any futures that completed before :func:`as_completed` is called will be yielded first.
-The returned iterator raises a :exc:`concurrent.futures.TimeoutError` if :meth:`~iterator.__next__` is called and the result isn't available after *timeout* seconds from the original call to :func:`as_completed`.  *timeout* can be an int or float.
+The returned iterator raises a :exc:`concurrent.futures.TimeoutError` if :meth:`~iterator.__next__` is called and the result isn't available after *timeout* seconds kutoka the original call to :func:`as_completed`.  *timeout* can be an int or float.
 If *timeout* is not specified or ``None``, there is no limit to the wait time.